 Employees are not permitted to use Dunwoody’s name, property, or equipment to endorse, imply endorsement of or qualify any product or service.

 Employees may not enter into an agreement, sponsorship, promotion, advertising, or interview endorsing another business’ service or products that allows Dunwoody’s name to be used in the advertising or public notices.

-An employee may hold a job with another organization as long as doing so does not present a conflict of interest and as long as he or she satisfactorily performs his or her job responsibilities with Dunwoody.
+An employee may hold a job with another organization as long as doing so does not present a conflict of interest and as long as they satisfactorily perform their job responsibilities with Dunwoody.
 All employees will be judged by the same performance standards and will be subject to Dunwoody's scheduling demands, regardless of any existing outside work requirements.
-No outside employment may limit in any way a Dunwoody employee’s ability to perform his or her job to the full satisfaction of Dunwoody.
+No outside employment may limit in any way a Dunwoody employee’s ability to perform their job to the full satisfaction of Dunwoody.